 CAR-T is a new type of treatment that utilizes a patient’s own T-cells (a type of immune cell) to fight certain types of blood cancers.
 The T-cells are removed from the patient and engineered to recognize specific proteins found on the surface of cancer cells.
 The T-cells are then infused back into the patient to fight the cancer in their body.

-Two agents used in the engineering process of T-cells have already been approved by the United States Food and Drug Administration (FDA) for the treatment of specific types of leukemia and lymphoma.
-(10,11)
+CAR T-cell therapies have been approved by the United States Food and Drug Administration (FDA) for the treatment of specific types of leukemia and lymphoma.10,11

-The JULIET clinical trial evaluated Kymria in patients with relapsed/refractory DLBCL who had received 2 or more lines of therapy and who were ineligible for or had disease progression after ASCT.
-The best overall response rate was 52% and at 12 months following the initial response, the rate of relapse-free survival was estimated to be 65%; it was even higher (79%) among patients who had achieved a complete response.
-(10)
+- The JULIET clinical trial evaluated Kymriah in patients with relapsed/refractory DLBCL who had received 2 or more lines of therapy and who were ineligible for or had disease progression after ASCT.
+The best overall response rate was 52% and at 12 months following the initial response, the rate of relapse-free survival was estimated to be 65%; it was even higher (79%) among patients who had achieved a complete response.10

 Zevalin® (ibritumomab): Zevalin is a radioactive monoclonal antibody.
 It is approved for the treatment of low-grade (indolent) NHL that is recurrent or refractory.

 Zevalin uses two mechanisms to target and kill cancer cells: The monoclonal antibody locates and binds to CD 20 protein found on the surface of B-cells, stimulating the immune system to attack the cancer cells.
 The attached radioactive material (Yttrium 90) kills the cancer by delivering radiation directly to the cells.
 This method delivers more radiation to the cancer cells and less radiation to the normal cells compared to conventional external radiation therapy.